nixworks/public/news/2016/04/8/README.md

 For more than a week, vast nocturnal gatherings have spread across France in a citizen-led movement that has rattled the government

 ### [Voters in Djibouti go to the polls for the first round of voting in a presidential election with current President Ismail Omar Guelleh winning a fourth term in office. ](/news/2016/04/8/voters-in-djibouti-go-to-the-polls-for-the-first-round-of-voting-in-a-presidential-election-with-current-president-ismaa-l-omar-guelleh-winn.md)
-_Context: Djibouti, Djiboutian presidential election, 2016, Ismaïl Omar Guelleh, President_
+_Context: Djibouti, Djiboutian presidential election, 2016, Ismail Omar Guelleh, President_

 ### [A Myanmar court releases 69 jailed student activists in the first wave of amnesty for the country's political prisoners, with more releases expected.
 This comes after State Counsellor Aung San Suu Kyi vowed to push for the release of all the political prisoners in Myanmar. ](/news/2016/04/8/a-myanmar-court-releases-69-jailed-student-activists-in-the-first-wave-of-amnesty-for-the-country-s-political-prisoners-with-more-releases.md)
 More detainees expected to be released, including 40 students facing charges since March 2015.